Atlantic Records: Leiber and Stoller

 Although Leiber and Stoller wrote many popular songs for Atlantic, their relationship with the label was deteriorating in 1962.
 The breaking point came when they asked for a producer's royalty.
 It was granted informally, but their accountant insisted on a written contract and an audit of Atlantic's accounts.
 The audit revealed Leiber and Stoller had been underpaid by $18,000.
 Although Leiber considered dropping the matter, Stoller pressed Atlantic for payment.
-Wexler exploded and replied the payment would mean the end of their relationship with the label.
+Wexler replied that the payment would mean the end of their relationship with the label.
 Leiber and Stoller backed down, but the relationship ended anyway.
 Their assignment to work on The Drifter's next recording was given to Phil Spector.

 Leiber and Stoller worked briefly for United Artists, then started Red Bird with George Goldner.
 They had hits with "Chapel of Love" by The Dixie Cups and "Leader of the Pack" by The Shangri-Las, but Red Bird's finances were precarious.
 In 1964 they approached Jerry Wexler and proposed a merger with Atlantic.
 When interviewed in 1990 for Ertegun's biography, Wexler declined to discuss the matter, but Ertegun claimed these negotiations were a plan to buy him out.
 In September 1964, the Ertegun brothers and Wexler were in the process of buying out the company's other two shareholders, Sabit and Bienstock, and it was proposed that Leiber and Stoller buy Sabit's shares.
 Leiber, Stoller, Goldner, and Wexler suggested their plan to Ertegun at a lunch meeting at the Plaza Hotel in New York.
 Leiber and Stoller told Ertegun they had no intention of buying him out, but Ertegun was aggravated by Goldner's attitude and was convinced Wexler was conspiring with them.
 Wexler told Ertegun if he refused, the deal would be done without him.
 But the Ertegun brothers held the majority of stock while Wexler controlled about 20 percent.
 Ertegun started lifelong grudges against Leiber and Stoller, and his relationship with Wexler was damaged.